 Nutritionally, there is some literature to suggest health benefits from green tea consumption.
 When you use matcha powder versus steeped green tea, the leaves are consumed in their entirety so more of the antioxidants are retained.
 A little extra health benefit bonus!

-In my opinion, this stuff is pricey so instead of drinking it daily I try to save it for special recipes or an occasional afternoon iced matcha latte (<— so good).
-This is the brand I bought at the grocery store and while I don’t have anything to compare it to, I really like it and would recommend.
+This stuff is pricey so instead of drinking it daily I try to save it for special recipes or an occasional afternoon iced matcha latte (<— so good).
+This is the brand I bought (affiliate) and while I don’t have anything to compare it to, I really like it and would recommend.

 Matcha Green Tea Ginger Smoothie Bowl